Tests and Results

 Results

-Please do not assume that your results are normal just because you have not heard from your doctor.
 If you are asked to ring the surgery for a result please do so between 2:00 - 6.00pm.
 A receptionist will be able to tell you if your result is normal or if you need to come in to surgery to discuss the result with your doctor.
+Please do not assume that your results are normal just because you have not heard from your doctor.

 Please allow 7 days for blood test results and 2 weeks for xray reports to arrive back at the surgery.